 - Do I respect my fellowman?

+Learn to forgive yourself.
 The same way that you forgive others for making mistakes, be just as loving to yourself.
-We can sometimes be our own worst enemies.
-That critical voice in our heads that can be so destructive, needs to change.
+You can sometimes be your own worst enemy.
+That self-critical voice in your head that can be so destructive, needs to change.

 - Hold yourself accountable for your actions, good or bad.